baratgabor/Unity3D-SoundManager/README.md

   - There are a lot of checks internally for various error cases, and they log intelligible warning messages to the console.
 Of course you might want to strip out this debug logging, integrate some switchable or injected logging system, or whatever.

 - ### Generally efficient code
   - I tried to avoid allocations and losing performance for no good reason.
-So it uses `bool` flags instead of more expensive checking, properly uses a `Dictionary` for lookups and `Lists` for indexed access, and even caches `Vector3.zero` to avoid those repetitive calls.
+The code properly uses a `Dictionary` for lookups and `Lists` for indexed access, basically doesn't `new` up and throw away anything, etc.
   - One thing you might want to look into is the infamous allocation when you use `enum` as `Dictionary` keys.
 I have no idea if this still happens these days; if so, you can supposedly avoid it by providing a custom comparer for the `enum`.

 ## Usage examples